Bi-Rabittoh/python-meme-bot/README.md

 # python-meme
-Python program that creates a meme from an image and a caption
+Python program that creates a meme from an image and caption text